FerchaPombo/paper-rock-scissors/README.md

 This section has the 3 options to choose from.
 The instructions are clear on what to do and how to play.
 3 buttons are displaying the 3 options from which to choose.
 These, are interactive and can be clicked with the player's choice, for the computer to generate a random choice too.

 ![ImageGameOptions]

+# Game Results

+In this feature of the webpage, when opening or refreshing the page, the main image of the game appears.
+A group of 3 hand-drawn hands, in a very simple style, make the gestures of the 3 options of the game.

+When one of the buttons, is clicked by the player, first, the image of their selection updates to the hand that represents their choice.

+Automatically, a Javascript code runs to generate a random choice by the computer and selects the other image accordingly.

+The winner is announced in the middle of the page, right under the buttons. the text is updated to 'You Won',' Computer Won!, Try again!', or 'It's a Draw!'.

+# Footer Area

+The footer of the webpage is positioned at the bottom of the webpage.
+In it, you can find the rules, again, with the same legible typography.
+You can also find the two links that click to my webpage and my GitHub profile.
+Both links are clickable and open on a new webpage.